Saint-Marc: Music

-In St. Marc, many people also listen to popular American music.
-Popular Haitian groups have developed over the years, such as Les Formidables.
-This group is no longer together as most members live overseas, but the group's music lingers in the culture.
-Virtuose is a very popular group in St. Marc.
-BC and Gwoup 703 are other popular Haitian groups.
+Popular Haitian groups have developed over the years.
 RapCreole is an emerging popular style among the youth.
 Typically this kind of rap uses rhythms typical of Haitian folk or popular music.
-Popular ‘RapKreyol’ artists include BC (Barikad Crew), Skwardy, Izolan, Fantom.
-Sebastien Pierre is a popular R&B artist.

 Zomò is one of the most popular singer at Saint-Marc.
 In 2014, he was featured in a song called Life goes on, which was called one of Haiti's best songs.